-Childcare is available for kids age 6 months and up during the 9 and 11 a.m.
+Childcare is available for kids age 6 months and up during the 8:30 and 11 a.m.
 Sunday Masses.
-The Nursery is located in the De Porres Room (second floor).
-We ask that families who regularly use the nursery help once per month during one Mass.
+The Nursery is located in the first floor kitchen on Sunday mornings.
+We ask that families who regularly use the nursery help once per month during one Mass time.
 Other volunteers are always needed.
-For more information, contact [email protected].
+For more information, contact [email protected]

 Adult small groups are a place for you to gather with members of your faith community to discuss scripture or other spiritual resources to grow deeper in your faith.